 The movable guards which lock with a key or tool are applied to the panels used to close the electrical base control panel and that found onboard the machine.
-The locking slot (1) used for the base control panel and for the onboard control panel is shown in figure 8.4.
-The main switch (2) on the electrical base control and the onboard control panel can be locked in the "OFF" position.
+The locking slot is used for the base control panel and for the onboard control panel.
+The main switch (11) on the platform electrical control can be locked in the "OFF" position.